People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 Yeah, they say there are three methods here of dealing with this.

-You can reduce the lead content by keeping the dirt from becoming dry airs, an airborne, which you just have some rain, covering it with uncontaminated soil or, if necessary, by hauling it away.
+You could reduce the lead content by keeping the dirt from becoming dry and airborne, which you just have some rain, covering it with uncontaminated soil, or if necessary, by hauling it away.

 Now, it doesn't specify which, well, it might specify the neighborhoods.